suchandanreddy/sdwan-webhooks/README.md

 # Alarms on vManage

--	Above webhook logs corresponds to these alarms which were recieved by vManage.
+-	Above webhook logs corresponds to these alarms that were received by vManage.

 <br>